spong5193/generic_word_game/README.md

 ## Usage

-1. Open either `Generic-Word-Game.htm` `Generic-Word-Game-Rand.htm`
+1. Open either `Generic-Word-Game.htm` or `Generic-Word-Game-Rand.htm`

     `Generic-Word-Game.htm` generates a puzzle using a 7 letter word as its base.